Vaibhavk8/api_playground_frontend/README.md

 # 🏗️ API Playground Project

-A full-stack web application for managing user profiles.
+A modern full-stack web application for managing and exploring user profiles.

 ---